 Any income or expenditure affecting the property which has either been received or paid in advance should naturally be apportioned on completion and this is dealt with in standard condition of 6.3.
 This does not affect such things as utilities, council tax etc which should be apportioned by the companies which collect it.
 If the property is tenanted and the tenant is to remain following completion then he will have paid rent for that particular month in advance.
 Unless completion takes place on the day the rent is due therefore the buyer will be entitled to the rent for the period from completion to the date it is next due, and this is generally dealt with via an allowance on completion, that is to say that the buyer pays over to the seller the purchase price less the amount of rent the buyer is due.

-There may be an annual rent and/or service charge payable on the property, particularly if the property is leasehold, in which case the seller will usually have paid this advance beyond the date of completion and will therefore be entitled to receive back from the seller the amount of overpayment.
+There may be an annual rent and/or service charge payable on the property, particularly if the property is leasehold, in which case the seller will usually have paid this in advance beyond the date of completion and will therefore be entitled to receive back from the seller the amount of overpayment.
 This should be paid in addition to the purchase price on completion.

 When calculating an apportionment it is assumed under the standard conditions of sale that the amount in question accrues at an equal daily rate every day of the month/quarter/year.
 For example if there is an annual ground rent of £730 per year, then the daily rate will be £2 per day, so if the rent year runs from 1st January to 31st December, completion takes place on 30th November and the seller has already paid the rent for the year then he will be due back £62 (31 (being the days left in the year) x 2 (being the daily rate)).
 For the purposes of apportionments the seller is deemed to own the property on the day of completion.
 If the apportionment cannot be ascertained on completion, for example if it is in respect of service charge and this is demanded in arrears, then an apportionment is to be made according to the best estimate available and once the actual figure is known any balance is to be paid within 10 working days.